-Because sump pumps are stored beneath the surface level of a basement, it’s easy to overlook them when first touring a house (or not even know if you have one now).
+Because sump pumps are stored beneath the surface level of a basement, it’s easy to overlook them when first touring a house.
 But it’s important to know whether your home has a sump pump so you can be prepared in case of Sioux Falls flooding emergencies.

-Since not all houses are likely to flood, not all homes need sump pumps.
-Even if a house does have a water problem, there are several other ways to prevent water damage before resorting to a sump pump.
+If your home isn’t likely to flood, you may not need a sump pump.
+If your house does have a water problem, there are several other ways to prevent water damage before resorting to a sump pump.

 Does My House Need a Sump Pump?

 If you’re wondering whether your home needs a sump pump, it probably does.
-The American Society of Home Inspectors estimates that more than 60% of homeowners have some sort of moisture in their basement or crawlspaces.
-To learn more about how to install and maintain a sump pump in your house, read this article.
+The American Society of Home Inspectors estimates that more than 60% of homeowners have some sort of moisture in their basement or crawl spaces.

 Many Sioux Falls homeowners even invest in a second sump pump as a backup in case their first one stops working or becomes overwhelmed.
 If you don’t want to go through the hassle and expense of installing a second sump pump, you could save money by installing a water alarm that will alert you of any malfunctions.